sjkelleyjr/Deadlock/chapters_2/chapter_09.md

 "See?
 When you focus on something that matters, you can do amazing things."

 Mack looked up from his screen.
-"Thanks for pushing me."
+"Thanks"

 "Anytime.
 Now, about that Thai food..."